Professional woman with shoulder-length dark hair smiling in a navy blazer and white blouse, standing against a white background.

 A smiling woman with shoulder-length dark hair, wearing a navy blue top, sitting at a white table in a bright, decorated room with shelves holding plants, picture frames, books, and decorative items.

-I am a licensed psychologist with over seventeen years of experience working in healthcare as both a clinician and a leader.
-My background includes outpatient behavioral health, inpatient medical-psychiatric care, leadership roles within a large healthcare system, and earlier work in pharmaceutical and medical device companies.
+I am a licensed psychologist with over 17 years of experience working in healthcare as both a clinician and a leader.
+My clinical background spans outpatient behavioral health, chronic pain, intensive outpatient care, and inpatient medical-psychiatric care.
+I also led a testing assessment team conducting neuropsychological, ADHD and ASD evaluations—work that required diagnostic precision and sustained judgment across complex presentations.

-My training includes doctoral research examining how people navigate competing expectations and develop identity under pressure, along with certification as a mindfulness meditation teacher.
-These inform how I work: holding complexity, listening deeply, and supporting a return to embodied presence.
+My doctoral research explored how people navigate competing expectations, develop identity under pressure, and make meaning within the context of their cultural values.
+I am also a certified mindfulness meditation teacher.
+Together, these experiences inform how I work: holding complexity, listening deeply, and supporting a return to embodied presence.

 Contact